iconfu/svg-inject/README.md

 * **Works with dynamic content**: If you add `<img>` elements dynamically injection still works.
 * **Intuitive usage**: Insert the SVG images into your HTML code just as PNG images, with only one additional instruction.
 It's very clear what it does looking at the pure HTML.

-Alternatively you can also use SVGInject within your javascript code like `SVGInject(document.getElementsByClassName('myClassName'))`.
+Alternatively you can use SVGInject within your Javascript code like this: `SVGInject(document.getElementsByClassName('myClassName'))`.

 ## How are attributes handled?